Chander Singh Rahi

-Chander Singh Rahi (born Chander Singh Negi; 28 March 1942 – 10 January 2016) was a prominent folk singer, balladeer, musician, poet, storyteller, and cultural conservator from Uttarakhand, India.
+Chander Singh Rahi (born Chander Singh Negi; 28 March 1942 – 10 January 2016) was a prominent folk singer, songwriter, balladeer, musician, poet, storyteller, and cultural conservator from Uttarakhand, India.

 In recognition of his deep devotion to the music and culture of Uttarakhand, he has been described as the "Bhishma Pitamah of Uttarakhand folk music".

 Early life

 Rahi was born Chander Singh Negi to Dilbar Singh Negi and Sundara Devi in a Giwali village in Maudadsyun.
 He belonged to a modest Ghadiyal family from the Nayar Valley of Pauri in Garhwal, Uttarakhand.
 Rahi and his brother, Dev Raj Rangeela, learned the tradition of Pahari (originating from the hills) music from their father, a singer of the jagar music of Uttarakhand.

-Rahi learned the foundations of Pahari music, including age-old traditional songs, musical instruments, and the cultural practices associated with the music of the Himalayas, early in life.
+Rahi learned the foundations of Pahari music, including age-old traditional songs, musical instruments, and the cultural practices associated with the music of the Himalayas.
 As a child, he accompanied his father on traditional musical instruments, including the thakuli, the damru, and the huruki.
-Rahi learned Indian classical music with Keshav Anuragi and his guru, Bachan Singh, much later in his adult life.
+Later in his life, Rahi learned Indian classical music with Keshav Anuragi and his guru, Bachan Singh.